 Here’s the standard procedure (per semester) for Teaching Fellows:

 - 1st year: Writing Center Consultant OR Writing Center + Journal office or Early College

 - 2nd year: Journal or Early College + Teach 1 class; OR Teach 2 classes

 - 3rd year: Teach 2 classes

 The exception is for candidates who already have an MA.
-They are eligible to begin teaching two classes 1st year and continue that for all three years.
+They are eligible to begin teaching two classes the first year and continue that for all three years.
 However, all students on MFA assistantship must undergo a further application/review process before they will be assigned teaching duties.

 What is the stipend and tuition remission that your students receive if offered an MFA graduate assistantship?

-MFA assistantship vary, but range from $8,000 to $9,000 per year.
-Many MFA assistantships also add scholarship funds (which again, vary).
-MFA assistantships also include FULL tuition remission (both in-state OR out-of-state tuition; student fees, however, are not covered).
+The current stipend given to those with an MFA assistantship is $8,600 per year.
+In addition, many MFA assistantships include scholarship funds (amounts vary).
+MFA assistantships also include full tuition remission for in-state or out-of-state tuition (student fees, however, are not covered).

 There are also other university assistantships available to which MFA students may apply.
 These assistantships offer smaller stipends, but usually include full tuition remission (again, student fees are not covered).

 There is a student health insurance plan that meets the requirements of the new Affordable Health Care Act that students purchase or they may waived the student insurance IF they have another qualified insurance plan.